lattejed/forge-template/README.md

+# NOTICE:

+## Due to poor Solidity support in Jetbrains IDEs, this has been deprecated in favor of a VS Code setup.
+This will no longer be updated.

 # Forge Template

 This is a clone of [gakonst/femplate](https://github.com/gakonst/femplate) and [abigger87/femplate](https://github.com/abigger87/femplate) with support for `dapptools` removed and **VS Code** settings replaced with **WebStorm** settings for users already in the JetBrains ecosystem.